All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Angiogenesis and Blood Supply

-Hair follicles depend on a robust blood supply to receive the oxygen and nutrients needed for growth.
+Hair follicles depend on a strong blood supply to receive the oxygen and nutrients needed for growth.
 When blood flow to the scalp is compromised, follicles can shrink and enter prolonged resting phases, leading to thinning hair.
 TB-500 is a potent promoter of angiogenesis, meaning it stimulates the formation of new blood vessels .
 By improving microcirculation to the scalp, TB-500 may create a more favorable environment for hair follicle activity.

 Anti-Inflammatory Effects